pivotal-anz/cf-SpringBootTrader/docs/lab_pushall.md

 ### 2. Accounts service
 The accounts service has a dependency on a RDBMS database.

 **Cloud Foundry** provides a marketplace where administrators can enable certain services to be available to developers/operators.
-These services are called [*Managed services*](http://docs.pivotal.io/pivotalcf/devguide/services/#managed-services), in contrast to [*User-provided services*](http://docs.pivotal.io/pivotalcf/devguide/services/#user-provided-services) as we have seen [before](lab_userprovided.md).
+These services are called [*Managed services*](http://docs.pivotal.io/pivotalcf/devguide/services/#managed-services), in contrast to [*User-provided services*](http://docs.pivotal.io/pivotalcf/devguide/services/#user-provided-services).

 There are a couple of ways to create a service in **Cloud Foundry**.
 For this service we will explore using the UI to create the service, but you can also create it using the CLI.